FAQs about careers in the psychological professions

-This page has some frequently asked questions about careers in the psychological therapies.
+This page has some frequently asked questions about careers in the psychological professions.

-- What careers are there in the psychological therapies?
+- What careers are there in the psychological professions?

 - How and where can I train to be a psychotherapist?

 - Is there NHS funding for postgraduate psychology training?